Erfan-ram/git-zero-tutorial/README.md

 ~~~bash
   git init -b main
 ~~~
-- this would initialize git implemention on currunt direcory
+- this would initialize git implementation on currunt direcory
 - `-b main`  would make **main** as currunt working branch

 To track all your file you should enter below code